vmware-tanzu/velero/site/content/docs/main/upgrade-to-1.13.md

     **NOTE:** Since velero v1.10.0 only v1 CRD will be supported during installation, therefore, the v1.10.0 will only work on Kubernetes version >= v1.16

+3. Update the container image used by the Velero deployment, plugin and (optionally) the node agent daemon set:
+    ```bash
+   # set the container and image of the init container for plugin accordingly,
+   # if you are using other plugin
+    kubectl set image deployment/velero \
+        velero=velero/velero:v1.13.0 \
+        velero-plugin-for-aws=velero/velero-plugin-for-aws:v1.9.0 \
+        --namespace velero

+    # optional, if using the node agent daemonset
+    kubectl set image daemonset/node-agent \
+        node-agent=velero/velero:v1.13.0 \
+        --namespace velero
+    ```
+4. Confirm that the deployment is up and running with the correct version by running:

+    ```bash
+    velero version
+    ```

+    You should see the following output:

+    ```bash
+    Client:
+        Version: v1.13.0
+        Git commit: <git SHA>

+    Server:
+        Version: v1.13.0
+    ```

+### Upgrade from version lower than v1.10.0
+The procedure for upgrading from a version lower than v1.10.0 is identical to the procedure above, except for step 3 as shown below.

 3. Update the container image and objects fields used by the Velero deployment and, optionally, the restic daemon set:

     ```bash